H.R. 5973: Stop Excessive Force in Immigration Act of 2025

 Who is affected by H.R.
 5973?

-Supervisors would have to give written approvals for some masks, identification exceptions, and tactical plans involving restricted equipment.
+Supervisors would have to give written approval for masks, identification exceptions, and tactical plans for restricted equipment — and would be held accountable for improper approvals or untrained personnel using that equipment.

 Share this story